esaruoho/paketti-manual/README.md

 ## What

-Paketti is an add-on to Renoise, scripted with the LUA language.
-Also sometimes called a XRNX or a Tool.
-However, Paketti is not a "does one thing" type affair, as it introduces over 5100 shortcuts, over a thousand menu entries and hundreds and hundreds of midi mappings and over 45 dialogs.
+Paketti - or, Tracker Convergence Project (tm) provides over 5000 shortcuts, 1000+ menu entries, 1000+ midi mappings and 64 dialogs.

 It touches on the **Pattern Editor**, **Sample Editor**, **Automation**, **Pattern Matrix**, **Mixer**, **Instrument Box**, **Sample FX**, **Sample Modulation**, **Instrument Settings**, **Sample Settings**, **Device & Sample management**, **Theme management**, **Pattern Sequencer**, **Phrase Editor**, **Sample Navigator**, **Midi Controls** / **Midi Mappings**..
 And a multitude of other things.

-Paketti introduces features from:
+It introduces features from:
-- the famed C64 trackers created by Aleksi Eeben, JohnPlayer/PollyTracker/Quantum SoundTracker.
+- the C64 trackers created by Aleksi Eeben, JohnPlayer/PollyTracker/Quantum SoundTracker.
 - the legendary OctaMED by Teijo Kinnunen on the one and only Amiga.
 - the awesome Impulse Tracker by Jeffrey Lim, running on DOS.
 - OpenMPT/MadTracker, Windows..
 - and..
-- PlayerPro - the Mac tracker that [Aphex Twin is famous for using](https://www.youtube.com/watch?v=inUOTPt2mLk).
+PlayerPro - the Mac tracker that [Aphex Twin is famous for using](https://www.youtube.com/watch?v=inUOTPt2mLk).

 ## Feedback